sfomuseum/go-libraryofcongress-database-opensearch/README.md

 # go-libraryofcongress-database-opensearch

-Go package implementing the go-libraryofcongress-database.LibraryOfCongressDatabase interface for use with OpenSearch.
+Go package implementing the `sfomuseum/go-libraryofcongress-database.LibraryOfCongressDatabase` interface for use with OpenSearch.

 ## Documentation